Blog

 Search terms remain useful.
 In many matters, they remain required or helpful.
 In these cases, ECI can inform, accelerate, and improve search term development.
 It can test proposed terms.
 It can reveal conceptual gaps.

-The difference is that we no longer begin and end our early assessment with keywords alone.
+However, the difference is that we no longer begin and end our early assessment with keywords alone.

 Traditional ECA asked, “What can we filter out?”